Visiting Monument Valley was a highlight of our West Coast America road trip.

 One of the most outstanding is the restaurant at The View Hotel, where you can find Navajo cuisine (quite similar to Mexican) as well as American classics.

 The Goulding’s Lodge also has a restaurant with common Navajo dishes, although its menu is somewhat small.

 With both cases, if you’re going to eat in Monument Valley, you can order take-out food and enjoy it throughout your visit, while driving across Monument Valley Scenic Drive.

-Do not forget to hire good travel insurance in the United States.
-Although I always recommend buying good travel insurance wherever you go, for the US, your policy must have excellent coverage (never consider hiring anything that covers below $30,000).
+Do not forget to hire travel insurance in the United States.
+Although I always recommend buying the best travel insurance wherever you go, for the US, your policy must have excellent coverage (never consider hiring anything that covers below $30,000).

 The cost of healthcare in the US is very high, and if you have to go to the hospital without any insurance, you will have to pay between $10,000 and $15,000 per night at the hospital.

 You can get the best quality-price insurance with World Nomads.